onzfonz/comp227/src/content/3/en/part3d.md

 The application should work almost as-is in Fly.io/Heroku.
 We do have to generate a new production build of the frontend since changes thus far were only on our backend.

-The environment variables defined in dotenv will only be used when the backend is not in <i>production mode</i>, i.e. Fly.io or Heroku.
+The environment variables defined in dotenv will only be used when the backend is not in **production mode**, i.e. Fly.io or Heroku.

 For production, we have to set the database URL in the service that is hosting our app.

-In Fly.io that is done *fly secrets set*:
+In Fly.io that is done via `fly secrets set`:

 ```bash
 fly secrets set MONGODB_URI='mongodb+srv://fullstack:<password>@cluster0.o1opl.mongodb.net/noteApp?retryWrites=true&w=majority'
 ```

-For Heroku, the same is done with the *heroku config:set* command.
+For Heroku, the same is done with the `heroku config:set` command.

 ```bash
 heroku config:set MONGODB_URI=mongodb+srv://fullstack:secretpasswordhere@cluster0-ostce.mongodb.net/note-app?retryWrites=true